 Interview Summary: Leos, Toula

 This interview is in English.
 Voula was born into the Anagnostopoulos family who immigrated to Canada in the 1940s.
 In her interview, she speaks about the difficulties of immigrating to Canada as a child, with learning a new language and becoming accustomed to a new culture.
 She speaks a lot about her family life.
 Voula moved from Belleville to Kingston when she was 21, meeting her husband, Tom Stathopoulos, here.
 Together, they have been successful entrepreneurs in Kingston throughout the years.
 She has tried to teach her children important values, such as putting family before work.
 She also wanted her children to have an education because she never had one.
-Voula is currently the president of Philoptohos, and an active member of the community.
+Voula is currently the President of Philoptohos (2018), and an active member of the community.
 She has seen the community grow, arriving in Kingston before we even had a church of our own, and she worries now about the declining number of people who attend the church and other Greek cultural events.
 She speaks about what it means to be a Greek Canadian – to live with both cultures – and how incorporating and recognizing both cultures in our daily lives, especially among youth, is the best way to ensure the Greek community continues on.

 Interview Summary: Stathopolous, Voula